Russell's paradox: Applied versions

-One way that the paradox has been dramatised is as follows: Suppose that every public library has to compile a catalogue of all its books.
-Since the catalogue is itself one of the library's books, some librarians include it in the catalogue for completeness; while others leave it out as it being one of the library's books is self-evident.
-Now imagine that all these catalogues are sent to the national library.
+One way that the paradox has been dramatised is: suppose that every public library has to compile a catalogue of all its books.
+Since the catalogue is itself one of the library's books, some librarians include it in the catalogue for completeness; while others leave it out as it being one of the library's books is self evident.
+Next, imagine that all these catalogues are sent to the national library.
 Some of them include themselves in their listings, others do not.
-The national librarian compiles two master catalogues—one of all the catalogues that list themselves, and one of all those that don't.
+The national librarian compiles two master catalogues—one of all the catalogues that list themselves, and one of all those that do not.

 The question is: should these master catalogues list themselves?
-The 'Catalogue of all catalogues that list themselves' is no problem.
-If the librarian doesn't include it in its own listing, it remains a true catalogue of those catalogues that do include themselves.
+The 'catalogue of all catalogues that list themselves' is no problem.
+If the librarian does not include it in its own listing, it remains a true catalogue of those catalogues that do include themselves.
 If he does include it, it remains a true catalogue of those that list themselves.
 However, just as the librarian cannot go wrong with the first master catalogue, he is doomed to fail with the second.
-When it comes to the 'Catalogue of all catalogues that don't list themselves', the librarian cannot include it in its own listing, because then it would include itself, and so belong in the other catalogue, that of catalogues that do include themselves.
+When it comes to the 'catalogue of all catalogues that do not list themselves', the librarian cannot include it in its own listing, because then it would include itself, and so belong in the other catalogue, that of catalogues that do include themselves.
 However, if the librarian leaves it out, the catalogue is incomplete.
 Either way, it can never be a true master catalogue of catalogues that do not list themselves.